Skip to content

 This research will hopefully allow researchers in the future to more closely monitor and understand the spread of diseases such as those caused by C. diff, as well as work to limit the potential spread and outbreak of associated diseases.

-You can find out about C. difficile and probiotics here.
+Find out about C. difficile and probiotics.